-Exclusive: Middle School School Teacher Ousted for Helping Expose Critical Race Theory
+Exclusive: Middle School Teacher Ousted for Helping Expose Critical Race Theory

 Costa also claimed the “staff engaged in this work together,” but according to Ferraro, that is far from reality.
 In fact, many parents explained to Breitbart News that they were told there had been extensive training and preparation on the subject.

 “So you had one meeting and that’s what they call training. … [Costa] said, ‘No, we talked about it, the staff meetings, we talked about it, we talked about what we’re gonna do and what we could do and how it’s uncomfortable,’ but we never talked about how to approach it with students,” Ferraro told Breitbart News.
 “The same day I got an email from [ACPS Superintendent] Dr. Haas — well, on his behalf — about, ‘Congratulations, you completed courageous conversations on race.’
-And I had a certificate from it, and I was thinking, ‘What is this e-certificate from four months prior?’ and I had that with me and I said, ‘Well, is this the training?’ because this is not training. … And then he explains to me like, ‘No, that just says that you’ve read the policy and you know what the school of policy is, and so you sign that you understood the policy.”
+And I had a certificate from it, and I was thinking, ‘What is this e-certificate from four months prior?’ and I had that with me and I said, ‘Well, is this the training?’ because this is not training. … And then he explains to me like, ‘No, that just says that you’ve read the policy and you know what the school policy is, and so you sign that you understood the policy.”

 Ferraro detailed his frustration with the lack of training on the subject to Jennifer Weller Kim in a letter provided to Breitbart News: